ThiagoJoseSousa/ThiagoJoseSousa/README.md

 ### What I do

-I am a web developer who specializes in building websites.
-As a practice, I try to avoid using third-party libraries in my projects.
-For instance, in my MPA project, I use NodeJS to make requests and store user data in a dedicated folder.
-Web development is my passion, and I find it fascinating to utilize the tools and resources that people have put so much effort into creating.
+I specialize in creating websites, and I prioritize writing clean code in my projects.
+As a practice, I avoid using third-party libraries in my study cases.
+Web development is my passion, and I believe that utilizing the tools and resources that people have spent so much effort creating is truly amazing.

 ## My skills 📜